 In selected patients, an MRI scan may be performed instead of or along with a CT scan.
 UC San Diego is a leader in MRI, with multiple scanners available to provide high-resolution imaging of the pancreas.
 An MRI provides detailed information about all parts of the pancreas, including areas that are hard to see on a CT scan, such as pancreatic ducts and channels.
 As with a CT scan, you will receive an intravenous (IV) contrast injected into your vein.

-After your diagnosis, your physician will discuss your treatment options, which may include surgery, infusion therapy or radiatio therapy.
+After your diagnosis, your physician will discuss your treatment options, which may include surgery, infusion therapy or radiation therapy.
 Your treatment will be customized to your condition.

 Unfortunately, many cases are not discovered until the cancer has spread.
 In advanced cancers of the pancreas that have grown too far to be completely removed by surgery, the standard treatments are chemotherapy with the drug Gemcitabine and Erlotinib or the combination of radiation therapy and chemotherapy with Gemcitabine or 5-Fluorouracil (5-FU).
 In some cases of widespread, metastatic cancer of the pancreas, additional medications may be considered, as well.

-Radiation therapy, also known as radiotherapy, refers to the use of radiation to treat tumors in patients with cancer.
+Radiation therapy is the use of radiation to treat tumors in patients with cancer.
 With pancreatic cancer, radiation therapy may be delivered before or after surgery or to patients who are not candidates for surgery.

 Radiation is personalized to the individual patient in a multi-step process that includes consultation with a radiation oncologist, followed by a simulation visit.
 During this simulation visit, your radiation oncologist will precisely outline the areas in your body that require treatment.
 Following the simulation, your radiation oncologist will lead a team of specialists to create a personalized radiation treatment plan.
 The goal is to treat your pancreatic tumor with radiation while avoiding nearby normal organs.